 Shepard's nose wrinkled.
 "You know, the first part of that actually sounds deep and meaningful.
-And then you come to the end and it suddenly becomes militaristic."
+And then you come to the end and it suddenly becomes very rigid and militaristic."

 Asa gave her an unreadable look.
 "Perhaps your perception of the language is colored by your role," he suggested.
 "You may see things differently, in time."

 Shepard rolled her eyes and snorted sharply.
 "Don't give me that bullshit.
 I'm not one of your converts, and I have no intention of becoming one."

 "Frighten me?" scoffed Shepard.